CovHackSoc/covhack-hugo/content/faq.md

 {{< faq >}}
 ### Can I attend?
-All students (even those not at Coventry University) and recent graduates (within the last year) can attend!
+All students and recent graduates (within the last year) from any university can attend.

-You don't even have to study in the UK or Europe

 {{< /faq >}}